-Spending Review

-The overall amount available for distribution to Local Government is determined by the Government's Spending Review, in which the Government decides how much it can afford to spend, reviews its expenditure priorities and sets targets for improvement.
+Spending Review The overall amount available for distribution to Local Government is determined by the Government's Spending Review, in which the Government decides how much it can afford to spend, reviews its expenditure priorities and sets targets for improvement.

-For 2012/13 onwards reductions in Formula Grant have been included that see the grant received by the Council reduce from £6.354million in 2012/13 to £5.219million in 2016/17.
-The Formula Grant Settlement for 2013/14 onwards is, however, unknown at present and will not be known until December 2012.
+For 2013/14 onwards reductions in Formula Grant have been included that see the grant received by the Council reduce.
+The Spending Review in June 2013 indicated that Local Government funding in 2015/16 would reduce by a further 10%.
 Any further reductions to the levels currently included in the MTFP will be additional pressures that will need to be funded by the Council.
 Further reductions in formula grant funding are anticipated in future years.